savanarohit/Terraform/README.md

 ### Terraform Links

-1. Terraform download: <a>Terraform download https://developer.hashicorp.com/terraform/downloads </a>
+1. Terraform download: <a>https://developer.hashicorp.com/terraform/downloads </a>
 2. Terraform Docs: <a>https://developer.hashicorp.com/terraform</a>
 3. Terraform Registry: <a>https://registry.terraform.io</a>